-

 You have probably experienced what it is like to have a mentor.
 A mentor is always there for you, shares his knowledge, and encourages you to thrive.
 Maybe your mentor has been your dad, a teacher, or even a supervisor at work.
 Regardless of who your mentors have been, they share one thing: we always look up to them!
 For a recovering alcoholic attending Alcoholics Anonymous (AA), the closest thing to a mentor is an AA sponsor.

-Your AA sponsor understands the struggle you are going through because he has gone through it himself.
-His main goal is to help you navigate through recovery and face relapse challenges through role modeling.
+Your AA sponsor's main goal is to help you navigate through recovery and face relapse challenges through role modeling.
 Discover what an AA sponsor is, how to find them, and how to be effective in this insightful article.

 What is an AA Sponsor?

 AA is a support group for people struggling with alcohol.
-It offers support meetings worldwide and has helped millions of alcoholics.
+AA Sponsors offer support meetings worldwide and has helped millions of alcoholics.
 Two pillars of AA are mutual support among its members and the 12-step program, an effective set of guiding principles to overcome alcoholism.
 Having a Sponsor within AA is a source of support and helps its members navigate the 12-step program.

 But what exactly is an AA Sponsor?
 Well, AA defines it as “A sponsor is an alcoholic who has made some progress in the recovery program and shares that experience on a continuous, individual basis with another alcoholic who is attempting to attain or maintain sobriety through A.A.”